timotta/xclimf/README.md

 ## TODO

-  - better grid search
-  - Use ml1m database with top items
-  - mudar a derivada pra usar relevance
+  - mudar a derivada pra usar relevance?
-  - Use ml100k database with random items
-  - Use ml1m database with random items
-  - Try initialize U and V staticly
+  - try do not exclude itens on train like described in paper
   - Verify math range error at scala